siberoloji/siberoloji.github.io/content/en/docs/HTML/2-html-tags-alphabetically-ultimate-guide.md

 ---
 draft: false

-title:  'HTML Tags Alphabetically: Ultimate Guide'
+title: "HTML Tags Alphabetically: Ultimate Guide"
+linkTitle: HTML Tags Alphabetically
+translationKey: html-tags-alphabetically-ultimate-guide
+weight: 2
-date: '2024-10-24T22:53:57+03:00'
+date: 2024-10-24T22:53:57+03:00
 author: Tarık Korucuoğlu ([@taro544](https://github.com/taro544))
-description:  'To make your journey through HTML easier, we’ve compiled a comprehensive guide to HTML tags, ordered alphabetically.
-Whether you''re a beginner or a seasoned developer, this guide will serve as a handy reference for understanding the function of each tag.'
+description: To make your journey through HTML easier, we’ve compiled a comprehensive guide to HTML tags, ordered alphabetically.
 url: /html-tags-alphabetically-ultimate-guide/
 featured_image: /images/htmlprogramming.webp
 categories:
     - HTML
 tags:
     - html
+    - html tags
+keywords:
-    - 'html tags'
+    - html tags
 ---
 HTML (HyperText Markup Language) is the foundation of web development, used to structure content on the web.
 Every web page you interact with is built using HTML, and at the heart of this language are **HTML tags**.
 These tags define everything from the layout and design of a website to the interactive elements users engage with.
 To make your journey through HTML easier, we’ve compiled a comprehensive guide to HTML tags, ordered alphabetically.
 Whether you're a beginner or a seasoned developer, this guide will serve as a handy reference for understanding the function of each tag.